Dharam029/Dharam029/README.md

 **About**

-Final-year Computer Science student who builds full-stack software with a focus on business problems — market intelligence, operations, and data governance.
-Interested in the intersection of technology and strategy at postgraduate level.
+I am a final-year Computer Science student who builds business-facing software.
+My projects sit at the intersection of **technology and strategy** — market intelligence tools,
+operations systems, and data governance platforms.

+Currently learning **普通话 (Mandarin Chinese)** — slowly but seriously.

 ---